World Athletics C’ships: Neeraj Chopra delivers silver under a different kind of pressure

 Pressure.

-Step forth Neeraj, for his fourth attempt.
+Step forth Chopra, for his fourth attempt.
 “He needs something big here,” said the commentator as he began the run-up.
 And as he released the javelin, he roared with his chest puffing forward in his follow through.
 That’s the sign, invariably.
 Because he knows, quite often, when it comes out well.
 He liked it.
 It looked good.
 It landed at the 88.13m mark.
 Boom.
 From outside medal positions, to second in the table.

 It would eventually be enough for Neeraj Chopra to become the first Indian athlete ever to win the silver medal at the World Athletics Championships.
 Once again, he went where no Indian athlete had ever gone before.